RicherMans/SpokenLanguageClassifiers/README.md

 1. CNN6 (default) : A six layer CNN model, using attention as temporal aggregation.
 2. CNN10: A ten layer CNN model, using mean and max pooling as temporal aggregation.
 3. MobilenetV2: A mobilenet implementation for audio classification.
 4. CNNVAD: A model that simultaneously does VAD and classification.
-The VAD model is taken from [https://github.com/RicherMans/Datadriven-GPVAD](GPV).
+The VAD model is taken from [GPV](https://github.com/RicherMans/Datadriven-GPVAD) and [Data-driven GPVAD](https://github.com/RicherMans/Datadriven-GPVAD).
 Model training has been done by fine-tuning both VAD and Language classification models.
 The back-end model here is the default CNN6.